daros-bsnss/ScoreboardLib/README.md

 <br>
 <i>
 In total, together with preliminary preparation and writing this code, I spent ~ 8 hours.
-The experience was very interesting and at first it was difficult to twist my brain to write a test using methods that do not yet exist</i>
+The experience was very interesting and at first, it was difficult to twist my brain to write a test using methods that do not yet exist</i>